blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 We need a way for Systems to encrypt the data (that compatible also with encryption libraries other then our own).

 ### Motivation or explanation of Demand

->**Note**
->
-> The motivation or explanation of Demand is modelled by a message, and the message is optional.
-If law regulations state that motivation or explanation of Demand is mandatory, it is not supported.
+When a Demand is motivated by a `message`, then it can't be processed automatically.
+To the best of our knowledge, motivating a Demand is optional under [supported legislation](#supported-legilsation).
+The `message` is thus optional.

+If PRIV is ever to support a legislation under which a message might be mandatory, this design SHOULD be reconsidered.

 ## Alternatives